Noa & Snow is a 2 years research project funded by the Austrian Science Fund (FWF): Projektnummer: AR 553. Starting September 2019.

 Conceived as a choreographic social experiment, Noa & Snow wants to gently allow rather than guide, to implicate rather than explicate.
 The fact that the project runs over 2 years, will allow the fellowship formed by the team and their guests to exerce various scenarios of political and social engagement via their commitment to an artistic practice.

-co-funded by the Creative Europe Programme of the European Union through Life Long Burning.
+boite de production is supported by The Creative Europe Programme of the European Union through Life Long Burning – Kulturabteilung der Stadt Wien

 Thanks to Quim Pujol, Paula Caspão, Agnès Quackels, Jennifer Lacey, Alice Chauchat, Jacopo Lanteri, Raimundas Malašauskas, Sarah Blumenfeld, Herbert Justnik.